inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

     - The ability to handle responses that contain all PAS profiles and all must support elements on those profiles (not included in the current version of these tests)

+All requests and responses will be checked for conformance to the PAS IG requirements individually and used in aggregate to determine whether required features and functionality are present.
+HL7® FHIR® resources are validated with the Java validator using `tx.fhir.org` as the terminology server.

+### Responses

 Inferno contains basic logic to generate approval, denial, and pended responses, along with a notification that a final decision was made, as a part of the above workflows.
 These responses are based on examples available in the PAS Implementation Guide